Translate

 Data Backup - how it’s evolved over the years

-Considering that I just completed a post discussing how important it is to prepare your site properly and backup files prior to upgrading your blogs installation of Wordpress I thought it might be interesting to tell you about an article that discusses the history of backup.
+Considering that I just completed a post discussing how important it is to prepare your site properly and backup files prior to upgrading your blogs installation of WordPress I thought it might be interesting to tell you about an article that discusses the history of backup.

 Data can easily be corrupted when new software is installed, when a virus is introduced to the system or when there is a power failure or power surge.
 A mangled line of code due to any of the above causes or any of the multitude of other sources of corrupt data can cause companies to lose sales and man power hours during the time it takes to find the source of the problem.
 Likewise, corrupt data on a home computer can cause a lot of woe too.